boobo94/boobo94.github.io/_posts/2021/12/2021-12-03-nodejs-frameworks-comparison.md

 But what I think is really cool about Nest is that has CRUD generators, just type a command it creates a complete CRUD (ex: `nest g resource`).

-Searching for an admin panel for Nest I found [NestJs Admin](https://nestjs-admin.com/).
+Searching for an admin panel for Nest I found [NestJs Admin](https://nestjs-admin.com/), but the project looks dead, not maintained.
+Yeah, I searched for more info about this admin, has in mind the same architecture as Django.

 ## 3. <a href="https://github.com/simov/express-admin" target="_blank">express admin</a>